NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Purifying Spell.md

 **Prerequisites** wave order
 * * *
 You purify the water within a creature's body to cleanse them of illness.
-If the next action you use is to cast [[Spells/Heal|Heal]] targeting a single living creature, you can attempt to counteract a disease or poison affecting the target, in addition to the other benefits of _heal_.
+If the next action you use is to cast [[Heal|Heal]] targeting a single living creature, you can attempt to counteract a disease or poison affecting the target, in addition to the other benefits of _heal_.
 If you do, _heal_ gains the water trait.

 *Source: Pathfinder Secrets of Magic*
 *OGL*